JCortes2178/Battery/README.md

-Game workin progress for the BigMode Game Jam 2025 January 24 - February 3
+Game in progress for the BigMode Game Jam 2025
+January 24 - February 3